mjohndus/adminer/README.md

 AdminNeo functions can be modified or extended by plugins.

-* Download plugins you want and place them into the `adminneo-plugins` folder.
+* Download plugins you want and place them into the **adminneo-plugins** folder in the AdminNeo's current working directory.
 All plugins in this folder will be autoloaded (but not enabled).
-* Define the list of enabled plugins in `adminneo-plugins.php` file.
+* Define the list of enabled plugins in **adminneo-plugins.php** file.

 File structure will be: